faustroland/SwiftPrinter/README.md

 You can use RR tokens or Swift Tokens (currently obtainable by hanging out in the room, but planning fun activities to get them)
-The licence room can host only one person, but there is a "hangout area" where you can invite friends ig´ you want to chat/chill and collect Swift Tokens.
+The licence room can host only one person, but there is a "hangout area" where you can invite friends if you want to chat/chill and collect Swift Tokens.

 *The license is bound to your account and is valid for an hour/day/week/month.
 So it's up to you how many images are you able to start printing within an hour.